tessalt/cssdotcool/README.md

 ## Adding new CSS property examples

 1. edit styles.js with a CSS property name (camelcased instead of dashes) and an array of example values for that property.
 You can set up other styles for each example using the `defaultStyles` property.

+## To use offline

+Click the "download zip" button, extract, and open index.html in your browser.